ThePhD/sol2/docs/source/features.rst

 * Cannot pull functions without first leaving them on the stack: manual cleanup becomes a thing
 * Doesn't understand ``std::function`` conversions and the like (but with some extra code can get it to work)
 * Recently improved by a lot: can chain tables and such, even if performance is a bit sad for that use case
-* When you do manage to set function calls with the macros they are fast (can a template solution do just as good?
-Sol is going to find out!)
+* When you do manage to set function calls with the macros they are fast (can a template solution do just as good? sol is going to find out!)
 * No table variable support - get turned into getter/setter functions, similar to kaguya
 * Table variables become class statics (surprising)
 * Tanks in later MSVCs